elavoie/webrtc-tree-overlay/README.md

 ## Channel

 Abstracts the underlying WebRTC channel to multiplex the tree join protocol with application-level messages.
-Lightweight messages can be sent on the topology channels.
-However, for any heavy data traffic a dedicated SimplePeer connection should be established, possibly through the channel.
+Lightweight messages can be sent on the topology on those channels.
+However, for any heavy data traffic a dedicated SimplePeer connection should be established.
+The channel can be used for that purpose.

-The constructor is only called internally by the Node.
+The constructor is called internally by a Node during the joining process and it is not available publicly.

+### Channel.id

+Identifier of the channel, different from the Node.id on either side.
+From the point of view of a child, the id of its parent is always null.
+From the point of view of a parent, each child has a non-null unique id.

+### Channel.destroy()

+Closes the channel.

+### Channel.isParent()

+Return true if the channel is used to communicate with the Node's parent.

 ### Channel.send(data)

-Sends *data* to the neighbour through the channel.
+Sends *data* to the neighbour (parent or child) through the channel.

-### Channel.destroy()
+### Channel.on('close', function ())

+Fires when the channel has closed.

 ### Channel.on('data', function (data))

-When data has been received.
+Fires when data has arrived.

+### Channel.on('error', function (err))

+Fires an error aborted the channel.

+### Channel.on('join-request', function (req))

+Used internally.
+Fires when a join request has arrived.
+An application should not need to bother with those.